 Interest expense mainly includes payments of bond interest.
-The amount recognized has been adjusted for capitalized borrowing costs of €17 million (2013: €15 million).
-The interest portion of the lease payments under finance leases, amounting to €3 million (2013: €3 million), is included in interest expense.
-In 2013, the income from other affiliated companies was reduced by €6 million due to a valuation adjustment for the interest held in BioAmber Inc., Minneapolis, United States, resulting from that company's stock performance.
+The amount recognized has been adjusted for capitalized borrowing costs of \in 6 million (2014: \in 17 million).
+The interest portion of the lease payments under finance leases, amounting to \in 4 million (2014: \in 3 million), is included in interest expense.

-28 Income taxes
+29 | Income taxes